Grants funded by the NHMRC are offered in accordance with the NHMRC Funding Agreement (1 June 2023) between NHMRC and the Administering Institution.

 - More information on these and other laws and obligations is available on our laws and obligations page.

-- Personnel and salary support packages
+Direct research costs and personnel and salary support packages

 Approved standards and guidelines